Epicder/Portfolio-page/README.md

 # 🖥️ Windows 98 Portfolio

-A **creative and interactive portfolio** designed to showcase my projects and skills in a truly unique way.
+A **creative and interactive portfolo** designed to showcase my projects and skills in a truly unique way.

 ### Built With:
 - **React**